AP-CSPrinciples/CSP-using_Python/source/Unit 1/PT_Project-1.md

 # Performance Task - Project 1

 Create a console-based program to manage student data, such as names, grades, and student IDs.
-The program will store this data in a List of custom `Student` objects.
+The program will store student data in multiple lists.
 Appropriately comment throughout your program and provide test cases to verify that your program works as intended.
-You are not allowed to use functions for this program.
+Use function(s) with at least one parameter for this program.

 **Tasks**:
-1. Create a Student class with attributes:
+1. Create a Student list(s) that includes:
    - `String name`
    - `int studentID`
    - `float grade`

-   Include methods to:
-   - Get and set values for each attribute.
-   - Display the student's details.

-2. Create a StudentManager class with a List to store the `Student` objects.
+2. Create a StudentManager function that will do the following:
    - Allow the user to:
      - Add a new student to the List.
      - View all students in the list.
      - Find a student by their ID.
      - Remove a student by their ID.
      - Update a student’s grade.
+     - exit the program

 3. Additional features:
    - Sort students by grade or name.